 Christians have always believed in the right of self-defense because every person has an obligation to guard his own life as a gift from God.
-And society clearly has a right to defend itself from aggressors, both external (by means of war as a last resort) and internal (such murderers. serial. terrorists. those guilty of treason).
+And society clearly has a right to defend itself from aggressors, both external (by means of war as a last resort) and internal (such as murderers, serial killers, terrorists, and those guilty of treason).

 The question for a Christian is not so much whether there has been validity for the death penalty, but whether it should or should not be imposed today.